The Stourbridge Line: Early history

 The railroad traces its beginnings to the Delaware & Hudson Canal transporting barges of coal up from Pennsylvania and destined for the Hudson River and eventually the ports of New York City.
 A gravity railroad was built to carry coal over the mountains from Carbondale to Honesdale in 1829.
 Coal would be transferred from train to canal boat at Honesdale.

 Seeking to haul greater amounts, the idea of steam-powered locomotion was proposed.
 The leaders in steam technology at the time were in Great Britain, so three engines were ordered and delivered to America.
 According to the Wayne County Chamber of Commerce, this is the site of "the first commercial locomotive on rails in the western hemisphere", (Note: Given that steam locomotives had been in commercial operation in Europe for at least 15 years, this probably should be amended to "in the Americas") taking place on August 8, 1829.
 The locomotive was the Stourbridge Lion.
-A replica of the Stourbridge Lion steam engine is on display in Honesdale to this day.
-Both the gravity railroad and the canal were shut down by 1898, and the D&H left to pursue other transportation activities.
+A replica is on display in Honesdale to this day.
+Both the gravity railroad and the canal were shut down by 1898, and the D&H left to pursue other transportation activities, namely the Delaware and Hudson Railroad.